akka/akka/akka-docs/src/main/paradox/typed/replicated-eventsourcing.md

 Causal delivery order means that events persisted in one data center are read in the same order in other data centers.
-The order of concurrent events is undefined, which should be no problem when using [CRDT's](#conflict-free-replicated-data-types) and otherwise will be detected via the `ActiveActiveContext` concurrent method.
+The order of concurrent events is undefined, which should be no problem when using [CRDT's](#conflict-free-replicated-data-types) and otherwise will be detected via the `ReplicationContext` concurrent method.

 For example: